How does anxiety feel?

 - numb or tingling fingers, toes or lips

 These symptoms may also be caused by problems with your physical health.
-So if you have any of the symptoms above, contact your GP for advice.
+If you have these symptoms, contact your GP.

 Anxiety can become a mental health problem when it: